darencard/darencard.github.io/_blog/2022-10-22-bonferonni-benjamini-hochberg-large-dataset.md

 I found [a great overview](https://stats.libretexts.org/Bookshelves/Applied_Statistics/Book%3A_Biological_Statistics_(McDonald)/06%3A_Multiple_Tests/6.01%3A_Multiple_Comparisons) of both the Bonferonni and Benjamini-Hochberg procedures, and controlling for false positives overall, in a section of the free, online textbook [*Biological Statistics*](https://stats.libretexts.org/Bookshelves/Applied_Statistics/Book%3A_Biological_Statistics_(McDonald)) by [John H. McDonald (University of Deleware)](https://udel.edu/~mcdonald/).

 In reading through the background information, I found that one does not need to strictly "correct" p-values.
-Rather, one can perform a procedures that will identify statistically significant tests based on the raw p-values.
+Rather, one can perform a procedure that will identify statistically significant tests based on the raw p-values.
 Moreover, the operations performed in these procedures are relatively straightforward, which makes Unix a great candidate for performing this task on a dataset that is too large for R.

 ## Preparing the Dataset